Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Introduction

-In Section~\ref{sec:mod-switch} we outline our recent work on applying \emph{modulus switching} to this subject (namely to re-cast a function on $\Z_p$ to a function on $\Z_{2^n}$ for the nearest power of $2$ to $p$).
-These ideas are very similar to the approach taken in Shor's algorithm~\cite{Shor}.
-In our opinion this provides a simpler approach to the results of Akavia--Goldwasser--Safra and Morillo--R{\` a}fols.
+In Section~\ref{sec:mod-switch} we outline our recent work~\cite{LS} on applying \emph{modulus switching} to this subject (namely to re-cast a function on $\Z_p$ to a function on $\Z_{2^n}$ for the nearest power of $2$ to $p$).
+These ideas are very similar to the approach taken in Shor's (period-finding) algorithm~\cite{Shor}.
+The benefit of this new approach is twofold.
+Firstly, its analysis gives insights into the AGS algorithm.
+Secondly it provides a new approach for implementations and for proving concentration of functions.
+In particular we provide a new proof of a result by Morillo and R{\` a}fols~\cite{MR} (described in Section~\ref{sec:i-th-bit}).